shiba24/rlLib/README.md

 ```
 If you want to use GPU, add option of ```-g 0```.

+Now other tasks and algorithms are ongoing!

 ## Author

-If you have troubles or questions, please contact [shiba24](https://github.com/shiba24).
+If you have any troubles or questions, please contact [shiba24](https://github.com/shiba24).

 March, 2016